About Brandy Wheeler

 We were honored to join the judging committee and select a winner for the Traverse Traveler Choice Award.
 Along with a prize package, our winner was offered the opportunity to create and edit a commercial promoting the Frankfort48 Film Contest.
 The commercial will air on the Traverse Traveler Visitor Channel to promote the 2019 Frankfort48 Film Contest.

 Garth Trek turned out to be a crowd favorite, judging by the applause.
-We loved the concept of the video, and who wouldn’t love Garth.
-So we gave T.J. the chance to direct a revised version, and put Garth in spotlight again.
+We loved the concept of the video, and who wouldn’t love Garth?
+So, we gave T.J. the chance to direct a revised version and put Garth in the spotlight again.
 Check out the original film on YouTube.

 Revising Garth Trek for the Traverse Traveler Audience